 The remedy for your case of the chills will depend on the cause.
-I have a chronic case of the chills—I swear I am almost always cold.
+I have a chronic case of the chills — I swear I am almost always cold.
 Most likely that’s just because I’m a skinny girl living in Minnesota.
 I’m sure I can be cured by getting the hell out of this part of the country.
 Chills happen when your muscles start to spasm in order to warm the body.
 This is most often a signal of an oncoming infection and a fever often follows.
 If you have several other symptoms like headache, sore throat, or vomiting, you likely have a viral or bacterial infection.
 Some infections should be treated by medical professionals.
 However, if you only have mild symptoms, they can be treated at home by various methods.
-Please remember that treatment will vary if you’re treating a child.
+Please remember that children should be treated significantly differently, and with advice from a medical professional.

 - Muscle spasms (shivering)